cmu-samuelch/molecular-dynamics/README.md

 LONG-TERM:
 - IN PROGRESS: improve variable names
-- NOT STARTED: improve the style and interface, make the interface more opaque and easier to continue running from the top level without having to change my interfaces each problem set
+- IN PROGRESS: improve the style and interface, make the interface more opaque and easier to continue running from the top level without having to change my interfaces each problem set
-    - implement a struct to pass along simulation parameters so i dont have to do like five runs just to debug my interface
+    - DONE: implement a struct to pass along simulation parameters so i dont have to do like five runs just to debug my interface